anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     certification requests via the PKIProtection structure in a PKIMessage.
     The certification request is typically encoded utilizing CRMF, while PKCS#10 is supported as an alternative.
-    Thus CMP does not rely on the security of the underlying message transfer.
+    Thus, CMP does not rely on the security of the underlying message transfer.

   * CMC {{RFC5272}} also supports utilizing a shared secret (passphrase) or an existing certificate to protect certification requests,